davidfowl/AspNetCoreDiagnosticScenarios/Guidance.md

 }
 ```

-### Always dispose cancellation tokens used for timeouts
+### Always dispose CancellationTokenSources used for timeouts

 CancellationTokenSources that are used for timeouts (are created with timers or uses the CancelAfter method), can put pressure on the timer queue if not disposed.